-As Leadville grew explosively during the late 1870s it quickly realized and satisfied a need for ample interment acreage.
-The Jewish community first required space with the passing of Gustave "Fred" Jelenko during June of 1879.
-He was settled into the southwest corner of the newly established Evergreen Cemetery by the following January, 1880, (he may first have been buried in and then moved from Kokomo on nearby Fremont Pass) at which time title to about 101,000 square feet of that southwest corner had been transferred to the Hebrew Benevolent Association to hold the mortal remains of the pioneer Jews of Leadville.
+As Leadville grew explosively during the late 1870s, people quickly realized the need for ample interment acreage and satisfied that need with the establishment of the Evergreen Cemetery in 1879.
+The Jewish community first required space after the passing of Gustave "Fred" Jelenko in June, 1879.
+He was settled into the newly established Hebrew Cemetery the following January (he had been buried first in Kokomo on nearby Fremont Pass and then moved to the Hebrew Cemetery), which at the time contained about 101,000 square feet (now approximately 88,000 square feet) in the southwest corner of Evergreen Cemetery.

-During the ensuing decades, the Hebrew Cemetery came to serve as the resting place for some 132 souls (now 138), including the last "old time" Jewish Leadville native-Minette Miller (born 1894, died 1981).
-Only 59 original markers remain and the locations of 12 people have been lost.
-This is the sad result of a long period of neglect which ended only in the late 1980s with the creation of the Temple Israel Foundation and its subsequent acquisition of the cemetery through a quiet title action during June, 1993.
+During the ensuing decades, the Hebrew Cemetery came to serve as the resting place for 132 souls, including the last "old time" Jewish Leadville native, Minette Miller (born 1894 and died 1981).
+Only 59 original markers remain and the locations of 12 people have been lost over time.
+This was the sad result of a long period of neglect which ended in the 1990s with the creation of the Temple Israel Foundation and its subsequent acquisition of the cemetery through a Quiet Title action in June 1993.

 Since taking ownership of the cemetery grounds, significant volunteer efforts, led by the Denver chapter of B'nai B'rith, have cleared the site of heavy overgrowth, constructed an encircling fence, contributed an entry arch, grave markers, monuments, and culminated in the re-consecration of the cemetery in August, 1999.
 The replacement of missing markers was completed in 2004.